-Impairment of financial assets (continued)
+Impairment of financial assets subject to impairment assessment under HKFRS 9 (continued)

 (v) Measurement and recognition of ECL

 The measurement of ECL is a function of the probability of default, loss given default (i.e. the magnitude of the loss if there is a default) and the exposure at default.
 The assessment of the probability of default and loss given default is based on historical data and forward-looking information.
 Estimation of ECL reflects an unbiased and probability-weighted amount that is determined with the respective risks of default occurring as the weights.